Windows 11 Update

 • Compliance Update: Pretend IT pushed a company-wide patch and you’re “waiting for encryption modules.”

-• Excuse Generator: Kick off the prank before a chore and text “Laptop is updating, can’t edit the budget right now.”
+• Excuse Generator: Start the simulator before a chore and text “Laptop is updating, can’t edit the budget right now.”

 • Gaming Sabotage: Launch it on a friend’s rig moments before they queue for ranked play.